 Kayla and Sebastian also prepared two types of jeon (savory pancakes) to go with the tteokguk.
 Jeon is made by lightly coating vegetables, meat, or slices of fish in flour and an egg wash before frying in a small amount of oil.
 Jeon can be eaten at any time, but it is customary to have them at Seollal and Chuseok (Korean Thanksgiving Day).
 The name of each jeon is based on the main ingredient, such as gul jeon (batter-fried oyster), beoseot jeon (batter-fried mushroom), or hobak jeon (batter-fried zucchini).
 For this experience, they prepared dongtae jeon (batter-fried pollack fillets) and yugwonjeon (batter-fried meatballs).
 Kayla continued to show her artistic skills in garnishing, while Sebastian had the task of making sure the jeon were all fully cooked.

-Dongtae jeon is made by warming slices of dried pollack before marinating them in a mix of salt, pepper, and clear rice wine.
+Dongtae jeon is made by warming thinly sliced dried pollack before marinating them in a mix of salt, pepper, and clear rice wine.
 After dabbing off any remaining moisture, the marinated slices are lightly coated with flour, dipped in an egg wash, and pan-fried over mid-low heat.
 Yugwonjeon on the other hand requires a bit more preparation.
 The meatball is made from mixing ground beef, tofu, garlic, and other seasoning ingredients together; the key to good yugwonjeon is making sure there is very little blood or water remaining in the meat and tofu, respectively.
 After mixing the ingredients fully together, it is rolled into small balls, lightly flattened in the palm of one’s hand, and then follows the same steps as dongtae jeon: flour, egg wash, fry!
 In order to fully cook the inside of the meatballs, keep the heat low.

 After lunch, Kayla and Sebastian were excited to try on hanbok.
 Korea’s traditional clothing, the design of hanbok has largely remained unchanged since the Joseon dynasty.
 While modern styles and imitations of hanbok have seen a rise in popularity recently, traditional hanbok is worn on cultural holidays and during memorial services.
 Kayla proudly admitted to being a hanbok maniac, carefully selecting her hanbok based on what colors and styles suited her best.
 This was the first time Sebastian had tried on hanbok since a trip to Jeonju years ago; he was most concerned with simply not wearing pink.

 The most difficult step to wearing hanbok is correctly tying the goreum (ribbon).
 The ribbon keeps the jacket closed and in place, so it is quite important!
-While you could just make any type of ribbon or even a simple knot, doing it the proper way creates a beautiful finished image.
+While you could just make any type of ribbon or even a simple knot, doing it the proper way creates a beautifully finished image.
 To make the proper ribbon, cross the right-hand goreum over the top of the left before pulling it back up through the two to tie them together.
 At this point, place your left hand over the tie and wrap the top goreum once around your hand, down the back and up the palm.
 With your right hand, create a ribbon shape with the hanging goreum and pass it through the goreum looped over your left hand.
 After this, simply tighten and adjust to make it picture perfect.
-If you have tied the goreum correctly, there should only be about a 5-centimeter difference in the two goreum.
+If you have tied the goreum correctly, there should only be about a 5-centimeter difference in the two goreum ends.

 After dressing in hanbok, it was time to learn the New Year’s bow.
 Both Kayla and Sebastian have lived in Korea for nearly ten years, so they are quite familiar with Korean greetings.
 Despite this, a simple standing bow is nowhere near as difficult to master as the full bow while dressed in hanbok!
 Kayla had difficulty not stepping on her skirt upon standing up again, while Sebastian tended to untie his goreum ribbon in the process.